Advanced woman hormone panel

 Oestradiol is a female steroid hormone, produced in the ovaries, and to a much lesser extent, in the male testes.
 Female oestradiol levels decline with age, culminating with menopause when the ovaries stop producing eggs.

 Prolactin is a hormone which is produced in the pituitary gland and plays a role in reproductive health.
 Its primary purpose is to stimulate milk production after childbirth, therefore during pregnancy and breastfeeding, prolactin levels can soar.

 The free androgen index (FAI) is a calculation used to determine the amount of testosterone which is free (unbound) in the bloodstream.
-Most testosterone is bound to proteins – sex-hormone-binding globulin and albumin – and is not available to interact with the body's cells.
 The FAI is a calculation based on the ratio of testosterone and SHBG and is a measure of the amount of testosterone that is available to act on the body's tissues.
-The free androgen index is used in women to assess the likelihood of polycystic ovary syndrome.
-In men, free testosterone gives a better indication of testosterone status.

 Most of the sex hormones - testosterone, oestrogen and dihydrotestosterone (DHT) - found in your blood are bound to Sex Hormone Binding Globulin (SHBG) which means that they are unavailable to your cells.
 Measuring the level of SHBG in your blood gives important information about your levels of free or unbound hormones which are biologically active and available for use.

 Thyroxine (T4) is one of two hormones produced by the thyroid gland.
 It works to speed up the rate of your metabolism.
 Most T4 is bound to carrier proteins in the blood, but it is only the free, or unbound T4 that is active in the body, which is measured in this test.